-Minister's role Chair Basis for existence NWRCC Act, as a result of the Fair Work Legislation Amendment Dasis for existence (Closing Loopholes No. 2) Act 2024 (Closing Loopholes No. 2 Act)

-A committee of the NWRCC, the DLPCC provides a forum for representatives of the Australian Government, digital labour platform operators and digital platform workers to consult on workplace relations matters relating to digital platform work.

-The DLPCC is not a decision-making body.

-The NWRCC Act requires that the DLPCC includes:

-- the minister responsible for workplace relations, as Chair - at least 6 members who the minister is satisfied represent digital labour platform operators - at least 6 members who the minister is satisfied represent workers performing digital labour platform work (there are currently 7 representatives in this category as at May 2025).

-The minister must be satisfied that persons appointed represent the care economy sector, the on-demand delivery sector and the rideshare sector.

-The DLPCC has met once, in December 2024, since it was established.
-At that meeting, members discussed governance arrangements and updates on the implementation of the employee-like framework.

-For the first 24 months since its commencement on 26 August 2024, the DLPCC is required, by legislation, to meet twice a year.
-The DLPCC is required to meet by 30 June 2025.
+Minister's role Chair Basis for existence NWRCC Act, as a result of the Fair Work Legislation Amendment (Closing Loopholes No. 2) Act 2024 (Closing Loopholes No. 2 Act) Purpose of meeting Government, digital lab /RCC, the DLPCC provides a forum for representatives of the Australian oour platform operators and digital platform workers to consult on atters relating to digital platform work. cision-making body.
+Membership of meeti ng The NWRCC Act require es that the DLPCC includes: • the minister respor nsible for workplace relations, as Chair • at least 6 members who the minister is satisfied represent digital labour platform operators who the minister is satisfied represent workers performing digital labour re are currently 7 representatives in this category as at May 2025). atisfied that persons appointed represent the care economy sector, the - ctor and the rideshare sector.
+Future opportunities ice, in December 2024, since it was established.
+At that meeting, overnance arrangements and updates on the implementation of the ork.
+Frequency of meeting s and historical attendance For the first 24 months since its commencement on 26 August 2024, the DLPCC is required, by since its commencement on 26 August 2024, the DLPCC is required, by ce a year.
+The DLPCC is required to meet by 30 June 2025. legislation, to meet twi

-After the first 24 months, a meeting of the DLPCC is to be held at least once each further 12-month period.
-The Chair may convene a meeting at any time.